FHA Minimum Property Standards Checklist: What You Should Know

 How Do The FHA Minimum Property Standards Work?

-An FHA appraisal is one performed by an FHA appraiser.
+An FHA appraisal is one performed by an FHA-approved appraiser.
 There are two main components to the process:

-• The appraiser makes sure the home meets the FHA’s minimum property standards.
-This is where the appraiser will do the checks mentioned above for safety, security and soundness.
+In the first step, the appraiser ensures that the home meets the FHA’s minimum property standards.
+Specifically, this is where the appraiser will do the checks mentioned above for safety, security and soundness.

-Although there are different forms and idiosyncrasies that go along with each property, those two basic elements are present for FHA appraisals, encompassing all of the following property types:
+Although different forms and idiosyncrasies go along with each property, standards adherence and home valuations are present for FHA appraisals, encompassing all the following property types:

 FHA Minimum Property Standards Checklist